Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Linearizability for Some Objects is not Predictively Verifiable

 \subsection{Acknowledgements}

-The first author would like to thank Hagit Attiya, Gregory Chockler, Ori Lahav and Serdar Tasiran for interesting discussions on this work.
-Part of this work was done while the first author was on sabbatical leave visiting the Department of Computer Science of the University of Surrey.
-This work was partially supported by the research project DGAPA-PAPIIT UNAM IN108723.
+We would like to thank Hagit Attiya, Gregory Chockler, Ori Lahav, Sergio Rajsbaum, David Rosenblueth, Serdar Tasiran and anonymous reviewers for insightful comments and discussions on this work.
+Part of this work was done while Armando Casta\~neda was on sabbatical leave visiting the Department of Computer Science of the University of Surrey.
+This work was partially supported by the research projects DGAPA-PAPIIT IN108723 and IN103126, and SECIHTI CBF-2025-I-393.
+Valeria Rodr\'iguez-Jim\'enez is the recipient of a PhD fellowship from~SECIHTI.